smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 ### Log Buffer

-A circular/ring buffer of fetched logs.
+A circular/ring buffer of blocks and their corresponding logs.
-Each entry in the buffer represents a block, and holds the logs fetched for that block.
 The block number is calculated as `blockNumber % LogBufferSize`.

 We limit the amount of logs per block with `BufferMaxBlockSize`, and logs per block & upkeep with `AllowedLogsPerBlock`.
 While the number of blocks `LogBufferSize` is currently set as `LogBlocksLookback*3` to have enough space.